-As recorded in the minutes of meetings of the Corporation's board of directors on August 11, 2016 and as stipulated in the declaration of Mr. Khein Seng Pua, the Chairman of the Corporation, Khein Seng Pua, the operation management of Everspeed Technology Group (including Everspeed Technology Limited, Memoryexchange Corporation (controlled since October 2010), Cloud Solution Global Limited (established on October 25, 2012), and Fast Choice Global Limited (established on May 23, 2013)) and Twinson Electronic Corporation (100% acquired by the Corporation on December 25, 2014 and renamed as Ostek Corporation) are under substantial control by the Chairman and should be considered as the related parties of the Corporation.
+As stated in Note 4, as recorded in the minutes of meetings of the Corporation's board of directors on August 11, 2016 and as stipulated in the declaration of Mr. Khein Seng Pua, the Chairman of the Corporation, Khein Seng Pua, the operation management of Everspeed Technology Group (including Everspeed Technology Limited, Memoryexchange Corporation (controlled since October 2010), Cloud Solution Global Limited (established on October 25, 2012), and Fast Choice Global Limited (established on May 23, 2013)) and Twinson Electronic Corporation (100% acquired by the Corporation on December 25, 2014 and renamed as Ostek Corporation) are under substantial control by the Chairman and should be considered as the related parties of the Corporation.
+Otherwise, according to Rule No. 1050036477 issued by the FSC, the Corporation treated the aforementioned companies as controlled entities and included these entities in the consolidated financial statements.

 The Corporation does not have equity interest in Everspeed Technology Group.
 However, the Chairman of the Corporation has substantial control over Everspeed Technology Group.
-Therefore, for the long-term development and enhancement of the integrity of the operating structure, the Corporation board of directors held a meeting on September 21, 2016 and decided to acquire from the shareholders of Everspeed Technology Limited, the parent company of Everspeed Technology Group, 100% equity interest of Everspeed Technology Group for NT\$1 from the shareholders of the parent of Everspeed Technology Group, Everspeed Technology Limited on September 30, 2016, and this acquisition was accounted for as an equity transaction.
+Therefore, for the long-term development and enhancement of the integrity of the operating structure, the Corporation board of directors held a meeting on September 21, 2016 and decided to acquire from the shareholders of Everspeed Technology Limited, the parent company of Everspeed Technology Group, 100% equity interest of Everspeed Technology Group for NT\$1 from the shareholders of the parent of Everspeed Technology Group, Everspeed Technology Limited on September 30, 2016.
+Then the Corporation included Everspeed Technology Group in the consolidated financial statements as a controlled entity and accounted for the acquisition as equity transaction.